 History of Claremont-Mudd-Scripps Athletics

-The SCIAC All-Sports Competition began in 1972–73.
-This competition awards points to programs based on the finish of each sport in the SCIAC standings.
-In the 46 years of the competition the CMS men’s program has won the award 41 times.
+The SCIAC all-sports competition began in 1972–73, which awards points to programs based on the finish of each sport in the SCIAC standings.
+In the 47 years of the competition the CMS men’s program has won the award 42 times.
 With the addition of the women’s sports in 1976–77, the competition was expanded to include a women’s award as well as an overall award.
-The CMS women’s program has won 25 All-Sports Trophies including 23 of the last 28.
-Claremont-Mudd-Scripps has won the combined All-Sports Trophy 32 times with victories in 31 of the last 35 years.
-The 2018-19 year was another successful one for CMS as 12 sports won SCIAC titles,while in an abbreviated 2019-20 year due to the COVID-19 pandemic, CMS won six of the 11 SCIAC titles that were completed.
+The CMS women’s program has won 26 All-Sports Trophies including 24 of the last 29.
+Claremont-Mudd-Scripps has won the combined All-Sports Trophy 32 times with victories in 31 of the last 36 years.

 In 1995–96 the National Association of Collegiate Directors of Athletics began their Directors’ Cup Competition for Division III institutions.
-This competition is similar to the SCIAC All-Sports competition except that points are earned based on national rather than conference results and there are over 400 eligible programs instead of nine.
-Claremont-Mudd-Scripps has finished among the top 60 programs 21 times with 18 finishes in the top-40, 15 in the top-30, 12 in the top-20, three in the top-10, and most recently a program-best third place finish for the 2017-18 season.
+This competition is similar to the SCIAC All-Sports competition except that points are earned based on national results, and there are over 400 eligible programs instead of nine.
+Claremont-Mudd-Scripps has finished in the top 20 a total of 13 times, including five in the top 10, and a program-best third place finish for the 2017-18 season.
 The 10th place finish in 2022-23 also marked the tenth season in a row that CMS has placed in the top 15.